Checks for all types of travel

 - check you have the right driving documents

-- organise pet travel - you need to contact your vet at least 4 months before you go
+- organise pet travel - contact your vet at least 4 months before you go

-This applies both if you’re a tourist or travelling for business.
-Business travel includes activities such as travelling for meetings and conferences, providing services (even with a charity), and touring art or music.
+There are more things to do if you’re travelling for business.
+For example, going to meetings and conferences, providing services (even with a charity), and touring art or music.

 Passports: check if you need to renew

-You may need to renew your British passport earlier if you’re travelling after Brexit.
+You may need to renew your British passport earlier if you’re travelling from 1 January 2021.

 On the day you travel, you’ll need your passport to both: